suraz-101/express-test/README.md

     PATCH => Just update single data fo existing one (client to server)

     DELETE => Remove existing data from server (client to server)

+# Day -26 : Routing and URI building